 Her initiatives have been designed to increase accountability for children’s well-being as well as lead to policy reforms to address gaps uncovered.
 She developed the first California Report Card on how that state’s children were faring as well as a Digital Opportunity Measuring Stick to monitor progress on digital inclusion.

-Ms. Lazarus has authored more than 50 reports and articles on a wide range of topics affecting children.
-She is frequently turned to as an expert and strategist by policy-makers, advocates, grantmakers, and the media.
+Ms. Lazarus has authored more than fifty reports and articles on a wide range of topics affecting children.
+She is frequently turned to as an expert and strategist by policymakers, advocates, grant-makers, and the media.

-She has served as a board member or advisor to a number of national, state, and community-based organizations and is currently a Director of Connected Nation and an Advisor to Funding the Next Generation.
+She has served as a board member or advisor to a number of national, state, and community-based organizations and is currently a Director of Leading for Kids and of Connected Nation as well as an advisor to Funding the Next Generation.
 She also developed and taught a graduate-level course in child advocacy at UCLA and has mentored many young advocates.

-Ms. Lazarus graduated from Yale University in Yale’s first class of women graduates and received her master of science in public health degree from the University of North Carolina.
-She lives in California with her husband and has two adult children.
+Ms. Lazarus graduated from Yale University in its first class of women and received her master of science in public health degree from the University of North Carolina.
+She lives in California with her husband and has two adult children and two grandchildren.

 Profile of Wendy Lazarus by Connected Nation, March 28, 2019